biocore/unifrac/docs/compile_gpu.README.md

 ```

 And you are all done.
-The UniFrac binariy and libraries in the Anaconda environment are now the GPU-enabled ones.
+The UniFrac binary and libraries in the Anaconda environment are now the GPU-enabled ones.

+Note: If you do not want the cutting edge UniFrac from git, you can get a tarball of the released versions.
+The first fully GPU-enabled version was [0.20.1](https://codeload.github.com/biocore/unifrac/tar.gz/0.20.1).